RaiderHQ/raider_desktop/README.md

 # ruby-raider-desktop

-This project is the UI version for [Raider](https://github.com/RaiderHQ/Raider).
-It provides a desktop application to interact with Raider's functionalities.
+This project is the UI version for [Ruby Raider](https://github.com/RaiderHQ/ruby_raider).
+It provides recording and editing functionality to make automating easier.

-Desktop application for Ruby Raider

 ## Project Setup